steftzav/MatchOdds/README.md

 that create the tables in the database.

 # Docker
 The project can run independently or inside a docker container.
-In order to dockerize it, open a terminal and run "docker compose up --build".
+In order to dockerize it, open a terminal inside the "MatchOdds" file of the repo and run "docker compose up --build".
 This command initializes the docker container with our project and runs it together with an sqlserver image to connect a database.
 Initial migrations are auto-executed when the application starts.
 Also the connection string must be switched in appsettings.json -> "MatchOddsContext" to use sqlserver docker image with server=sql_server2022.